Black Hours, Morgan MS 493: Provenance and exhibition history

 MS 493's early history is obscure, and there are no surviving title or inventory records before the 19th century.
 The arms of the family of Isabelle de Bethe is stamped on one of the pages; her family married into Burgundians and were wealthy and prominent members of Flanders society.
 The manuscript is described in an 1867 inventory of the collection of Nicholas Yemeniz (1806–1869), a Lyon silk manufacturer born in Constantinople.
 It was acquired by the French publisher and art collector Ambroise Firmin-Didot in 1871.
-He in turn sold the book to Alphonse Labitte in 1879.
+He sold the book to Alphonse Labitte in 1879.